-San Joaquin District Attorney's Office has set up a Post-Conviction Sentence Review Unit (see contact information below) and other counties are considering or in the process of setting up similar units to exercise their new resentencing referral powers.
+In addition to the counties above, other District Attorney's offices are considering or may be in the process of setting up sentence review units to exercise their resentencing referral powers.

 What is the process for receiving a PC § 1170(d)(1) Resentencing referral?